There are now 3 possible online modes for units:

 - Students are able to (1) be familiar with advanced methodologies and statistical techniques important for designing and evaluating research in applied psychology; (2) gain knowledge about methodological and practical issues important for implementing these techniques and how they might be applied to their own research; and (3) identify the critical relevance of appropriate designs and statistical analysis for evidence-based practice.

-- Indicative assessments in this unit are as follows: (1) group assessments—proposal and presentation; (2) technical research report; and (3) executive research report.
+- Indicative assessments in this unit are as follows: (1) in-class test; (2) group assessment; (3) research report; and (4) attendance.
 Further information is available in the unit outline.

 - Unit Coordinator(s)